Caloocan: Climate

+The climate is a tropical savanna climate (Koppen: Aw), with most of the total rainfall occurring within a lengthy and abundant wet season between May and October, but the climate is not wet not enough for it to be classified as a tropical monsoon climate (Koppen: Am).

 Barangays

-Currently, Caloocan has 188 barangays divided into 3 legislative districts.
-The 1st District is composed of 59 barangays, which include Barangays 1 to 4, 77 to 85, 132 to 164 in South Caloocan and Barangays 165 to 177 in North Caloocan.
+Currently, Caloocan has 193 barangays divided into 3 legislative districts.
+The 1st District is composed of 64 barangays, which include Barangays 1 to 4, 77 to 85, 132 to 164 in South Caloocan and Barangays 165 to 177 in North Caloocan.
 The 2nd District is composed of 118 barangays, which include Barangays 5 to 76 and 86 to 131, all in South Caloocan.
 3rd District, which was created in 2021, includes 11 barangays in North Caloocan that were formerly part of the 1st District, which include Barangays 178 to 188.

 The city uses a hybrid system for its barangays, further dividing the cities into 16 zones.
 Among the cities in Metro Manila, only Manila, Pasay and Caloocan implement the so-called "Zone Systems".
 A zone is a group of barangays in a district.
 Although a zone is considered a subdivision in the local government units, the people do not elect a leader for the zone in a popular election similar to the normal barangay or local elections as the system is merely for statistical purposes.
-Further, all barangays have their corresponding numbers but only a few — mostly in the northern part — have corresponding names.
-However, names of barrios and districts do not necessarily coincide with barangay perimeters.
-Barangays in southern Caloocan are smaller compared to their northern counterparts.
+Furthermore, all barangays have corresponding numbers but only a few—mostly in Caloocan's northern part—have corresponding names.
+However, the names of barrios and districts do not necessarily coincide with the perimeters of barangays.
+The barangays in southern Caloocan are generally smaller compared to their northern counterparts.

-In 1989, Republic Act No. 6714 called for reducing the 70 barangays constituting the first congressional district of Caloocan to only thirty (30) barangays, while the 118 barangays composing the second congressional district of Caloocan were to be reduced to thirty (30) barangays.
-It was presumably defeated in the plebiscite that followed.

-Barangay 176 or Bagong Silang is the most populous barangay in the country with a population of 246,515 people or 16% of the total population of Caloocan.
+Prior to its split in 2024, Barangay 176 or Bagong Silang was the most populous barangay in the country with a population of 261,729 people or 15.75% of the total population of Caloocan.
 This was due to the continuous influx of informal settler families through relocation programs since the 1970s.
-As a result, there have been calls by residents to subdivide the Bagong Silang into seven distinct barangays.
+As a result, there have been calls by residents to subdivide Bagong Silang into seven distinct barangays.
+Finally, a plebiscite held on August 31, 2024, resulted in the division of Bagong Silang into six distinct barangays: 176-A, 176-B, 176-C, 176-D, 176-E, and 176-F.